 All ranks of tenure track faculty and lecturers whose major responsibilities include research are eligible to apply to both categories.
-The fall deadline is on October 15, 2014 and the Spring deadline is March 11, 2015.
-For any questions about these grants, please contact Jennifer Lundquist, Associate Dean for Faculty Development.
+The fall deadline is on October 15, 2015 and the Spring deadline is March 11, 2016.
+For any questions about these grants, please contact Jennifer Lundquist, Associate Dean for Research and Faculty Development.

 Research Support Grants—To generate new research activity.
 Up to $7,000 per Principal Investigator.
 Up to $14k if two PIs from SBS